Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 Three sample trajectories for the standard random walk strategy (left) and chemotactic random walk strategy (right).
 The standard random walk strategy is shown on the left, and the chemotactic random walk is shown on the right.
 Redder regions correspond to higher concentrations of ligand, with a goal having maximum concentration at the point (1500, 1500), which is indicated with a blue square.
 Each particle's walk is colored from darker to lighter colors across the time frame of its trajectory.
 {: style="font-size: medium;"}

-Of course, we should be wary of such a small sample size.
+We should be wary of such a small sample size.
 To confirm that what we observed in these trajectories is true in general, we will compare the two strategies over many simulations.
 The following figure visualizes the particle's average distance to the goal over 500 simulations for both strategies and confirms our previous observation that strategy 2 is effective at guiding the simulated particle to the goal.
-And yet this strategy is driven by *random* choices of direction of travel, so why would it be so successful?
+And yet the direction of travel in this strategy is *random*, so why would this strategy be so successful?

 [![image-center](../assets/images/600px/chemotaxis_performance_compare_uniform.png){: .align-center}](../assets/images/chemotaxis_performance_compare_uniform.png)
-Distance to the goal plotted over time for 500 simulated particles following the standard random walk (pink) and the chemotactic random walk (green).
+Distance to the goal plotted over time for 500 simulated particles following the standard random walk strategy (pink) and the chemotactic random walk strategy (green).
 The dark lines indicate the average distance over all simulations, and the shaded area around each line represents one standard deviation from the average.
 {: style="font-size: medium;"}

-The chemotactic strategy works because it uses a  "rubber band" effect.
+The chemotactic strategy works because of a  "rubber band" effect.
 If the bacterium is traveling down an attractant gradient (i.e., away from an attractant), then it is not allowed to travel very far in a single step before it is forced to tumble.
 If an increase of attractant is detected, however, then the cell can travel farther in a single direction before tumbling.
 On average, this effect serves to pull the bacterium in the direction of increasing attractant, even though the directions in which it travels are random.

 A tiny change to a simple, unsuccessful randomized algorithm can therefore produce an elegant approach for exploring an unknown environment.
-But we left one more question unanswered: why is a default frequency of one tumble per second stable across a wide range of bacteria?
+But we left one more question unanswered: why is the default frequency of one tumble per second stable across a wide range of bacteria?
 To address this question, we will see how changing *t*<sub>0</sub>, the default time for a run step in the absence of change in attractant concentration, affects the ability of a simulated bacterium following strategy 2 to reach the goal.
 You may like to adjust the value of *t*<sub>0</sub> in the [previous tutorial](tutorial_walk) yourself, or follow the tutorial below.

 [Visit tutorial](tutorial_tumbling_frequencies){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}